pagopa/io-developer-portal-backend/README.md

 You should receive an API-Key (in the developer portal) and an email with a fake fiscal code you can use to start testing the Digital Citizenship API.

+## ADB2C Sign-in / Sign-up form style

+The `web` directory in this repository contains an HTML template & CSS styles to customize the aspect of default ADB2C sign-in / sign-up pages.

+Moreover it contains a page with the privacy policy which is reachable from a link placed in the sign-in entry page.

+To set up the customization:

+1. deploy the HTML template & CSS to GitHub Pages running `yarn gh-pages`
+1. change the ADB2C settings from the Azure Portal blade:
+*ADB2C -> Custom policies -> B2C_1_SignUpIn -> Edit -> Customize interface*
+then provide the link (absolute URL) to the customized HTML template hosted on GitHub Pages for `sign-in`, `sign-up`, `error` and `multifactor` custom pages / settings.